On the universality of integrable deformations of solutions of degenerate Riemann-Hilbert-Birkhoff problems: Bundles of matrices

 \subsection{Bundles of matrices}

 Given $n\in\N^*$, we denote by $M(n,\C)$ the complex vector space of $n\times n$-matrices.
 2mm Two matrices $A_1,A_2\in M(n,\C)$ have the {\it same Jordan type} if their Jordan forms differ by their eigenvalues only, the number of distinct eigenvalues and the orders of the Jordan blocks being the same.
 A {\it bundle of matrices} is a maximal set of matrices with the same Jordan type.
 2mm Bundles of matrices are in 1-1 correspondence with double partitions of $n$.
 2mm Given the double partition $\bm \la=\msl \la_{11},\dots, \la_{1l_1};\dots;\la_{k1},\dots,\la_{kl_k}\msr$, we define $\mc M_{\bm \la}$ to be set the of matrices with Jordan form \beq \bigoplus_{i=1}^k\bigoplus_{j=1}^{l_i} J_{\la_{ij}}(\mu_i), \qquad J_h(\mu)= \in M(h,\C). \eeq The partition $\msl \la_{i1},\dots,\la_{il_i}\msr$ is called the {\it Segre characteristic} of the eigenvalue $\mu_i$.
-2mm The space $M(n,\C)$ admits thus a decomposition into bundles, where each bundle $\mc M_{\bm \la}$ is a smooth semi-algebraic submanifold of $M(n,\C)$.
+2mm The space $M(n,\C)$ admits thus a decomposition into bundles,

 We will also adopt the following notation: the bundle $\mc M_{\bm \la}$, associated with ${\bm \la}\in\dpar{n}$ will be labelled by the string where $\mu_1,\dots,\mu_k$ denote distinct eigenvalues.
 2mm For example, for $n=2$, we have $3$ bundles of matrices, labelled by which correspond to the Jordan forms respectively.
 2mm For $n=3$, we have $6$ bundles of matrices, labelled by